 Scope: Two-story private residence

-The design is consistent with the historical presence and architectural harmony of River Oaks.
-The simple form uses vernacular materials like Texas limestone, traditional stucco and rich woods to create a clean and elegant composition.
-The formal arrangement of the residence utilizes the lot in a logical way to allow for vistas and open space.
+The design is consistent with the historical presence and architectural harmony of River Oaks, in Houston, TX.
+Vernacular materials like Texas limestone, traditional stucco and rich woods create a clean and elegant composition in a simple form.
+With its formal arrangement, the residence utilizes the pie-shaped lot in a logical way to provide vistas and open space.

 Project designed in collaboration with George Allen Cole, LLC. & Lucinda Loya Interiors.